-Shotguns are always hot items in this market, and there are more imported and domestically produced models available now than at any other time in the 20 years I have attended the SHOT Show.
+It’s tough to measure the “best” in any category.
+But we’re going to try and give you the best shotgun options that have more recently become available.
+Shotguns are always hot items in this market.
+There are more imported and domestically produced models available now than at any other time in the 20 years I have attended the SHOT Show.
 Many of the new models technically aren’t “shotguns” at all, however, because they aren’t shoulder fired.

 Charles Daly Honcho Tactical Mag-Fed Pump

-This new 12 gauge from Charles Daly use a detachable five-round magazine and runs via a spring-assisted pump action for faster cycling.
+This new 12-gauge from Charles Daly uses a detachable five-round magazine.
+It runs via a spring-assisted pump action for faster cycling.
 The Honcho Tactical Mag-Fed Pump has a 3-inch chamber, a 14-inch barrel, a synthetic bird’s-head-style grip with subtle finger grooves, a ribbed synthetic forend, and a 14-inch barrel.
 The gun weighs in at 5.7 pounds unloaded and is only 27.25 inches long. (charlesdaly.com)

 For those who favor the intimidation factor of a 12-gauge shotgun’s gaping muzzle, or those who just thrive on the unique, Charles Daly is now offering the Honcho Tactical Triple, a break-action design with three barrels.
 With this pistol-gripped shotgun, each trigger pull fires the right, left and top barrels, in that order.
 The grip and forend both feature rubber-coated walnut.
 Additionally, the whole package weighs in at 6 pounds while being 27 inches long.
 Charles Daly wisely included eyelets for sling swivels as well. (charlesdaly.com)